fsudssAI/RASlab-website/content/projects/resilientcps/index.md

 Security is defined as an ability to place resilience on provided services under malicious attacks.
 Unlike the traditional attacks on computer system which occurs only in cyber layer, the attacks in CPS would be designed subtly to affect both cyber and physical parts.

 ## Attack Generation
-Than an attack is seen to be successful or not depends on its effectiveness and stealthiness.
+That an attack is seen to be successful or not depends on its effectiveness and stealthiness.
 ![GAN-based attack generation](https://user-images.githubusercontent.com/72170474/150701139-7ec29353-d0d3-41c6-80c5-eea68ed01f48.png)

 Relevant paper: